42 Great Jobs for Business Majors With a Bachelor's or Better

 Many large companies rely on corporate travel managers to plan and coordinate travel arrangements for employees in accordance with company policies.
 The idea is to ensure that a business's travel budget is used appropriately and effectively.
 Typical tasks include negotiating favorable rates with vendors, overseeing expense claim processing, and providing advice on things like visas and insurance.
 Many employers look for candidates with managerial experience.

 13. Sports agent—$66K

 Are you fascinated by the business aspect of sports?
 Sports agents work out the details of contracts between athletes and teams, sponsors, or event promoters.
 They also manage their clients' finances, handle public relations issues, and provide career guidance.
 Many start out as interns in sports agencies and accumulate years of experience before becoming agents.
-In most states, you'll need to be licensed in order to act as an agent for student athletes.
+In most states, you'll need to be registered in order to act as an agent for student athletes.

 14. Social services manager—$65K

 Someone has to lead the team that provides assistance services to community members facing social challenges.
 That's the role of social services managers.
 They write funding proposals, create budgets, recruit and train staff, and oversee program implementation.
 They also evaluate the effectiveness of various initiatives.
 Many positions call for an MBA or an advanced degree in social work.